Toy gun: Spud guns

+Water guns

 Water guns are a type of toy gun that uses a variety of methods to spray jets of water.
 Many early small water guns used the same trigger based pumping mechanism used for spray bottles.
 In this type of device, the trigger actuates a positive displacement pump shaft.
 With the aid of two check valves, often using small balls, fluid is drawn into the pump from a reservoir, then forced out the nozzle upon squeezing the trigger.

 The simplicity of the spraying mechanism allowed these toys to be manufactured cheaply and allowed the majority of the body to be used as the reservoir.
 The primary limitation of this design is the volume of water that can be effectively moved per pump.
 Increasing pump volume would require more user effort to push the fluid out, making larger designs impractical.
 However, this technology remains widely used today both in spray bottles as well as small water guns that can be found in a wide variety of shapes and colors.